SECR compliance explained - Guidance on SECR reporting

 Qualification as a low energy user

-Unquoted companies or LLPs preparing a Directors Report or Energy and Carbon Report which have consumed 40MWh or less in the UK, including offshore area, during the period in respect of which the report is prepared.
+Unquoted companies or LLPs which have consumed 40MWh or less in the UK, including offshore area, during the reporting period.

 When do businesses in scope need to report?

-If your financial year end is 31 March, then the first data collection period will be 1 April 2019 to 31 March 2020
+If your financial year ended 31 March, then the first data collection was 1 April 2019 to 31 March 2020

 In the above example the last date to comply with the Regulations if you are a PLC is 30 September 2020 or 31 December 2020 if you are a Ltd company or large LLP